ShubhamPalriwala/KongToTheRescue/README.md

 # KongToTheRescue

-A Kong API Gateway Plugin that forbids the requests that are potentially harmful to the system
+A Kong API Gateway Plugin that adds an `is-suspicious` header to the response for any potentially harmful requests to the system

 As of now, we test for:

 - SQL Injection
 - XSS (Cross Site Scripting)
 - Directory Traversal

+Currently we add it to the response header only to verify the legitimacy but later we can add it to the request header itself so that one can discard such requests before even processing them on the server.

 ## KongToTheRescue Architecture